• Courses

 Register event parameters as custom dimensions (optional)

-Some parameters (that you send with recommended events) will be available by default in custom reports (Explorations), but in many cases, they won’t be.
+Some parameters (that you send with recommended events) will be available by default in custom reports (Explorations), but in some cases, they won’t be.

-For example, if you want to see the “Link URL” (link_url) dimension in standard reports or Looker Studio, you will need to register that parameter as a custom dimension.
-I talked more about it here and here.
+For example, if you want to see the “Form ID” (form_id) dimension in GA4 reports or Looker Studio, you will need to register that parameter as a custom dimension.
+This might change in the future, though.

 If you send a recommended login event and you want to use the recommended parameter method in a Free Form exploration, you won’t need to register the dimension.
 It is already available in the list of all dimensions: